allenwu038/GamifiedTaskManager/README.md

 5. Since the filepath to _GamifiedTaskManager_ will be different on individual machines, each developer will need their own copy of the React libraries.
 Note: this step requires NodeJS 12.0.0 or higher.
 While in the _TaskApp_ directory, run the command in terminal `npm install`.

-6. Now there should be a folder named _node_modules_ and a file called _package-lock.json_ inside the _TaskApp_ directory.
-In the file explorer, make sure that both of these are greyed out.
-If so, then Git will ignore them.
+6. Now there should be a folder named _node_modules_ inside the _TaskApp_ directory.
+In the file explorer, make sure that the folder is greyed out.
+If so, then Git will ignore it.
 Otherwise, add these files' relative paths (found by right clicking on the folder/file) to the .gitignore in _GamifiedTaskManager_.

 7. Now to double check that everything works as expected.
 In terminal (still in the _TaskApp_ directory), run the command `npm start` OR `expo start`.
 This should open Metro Bundler in a browser window at localhost:19002.
 There should be several options to run your code on the left side of the screen.
    - If you select "Run in web browser," a small popup in the bottom right corner will appear to let you know that Bundler is attempting to open in a web page.